ssm-lab/simulator-energy-measurements/README.md

 pyJoules uses the Intel Running Average Power Limit (RAPL) technology to estimate energy consumption, and RAPL is implemented only for UNIX systems.

 # Repository Structure

-The repository is organized as follows to facilitate energy profiling of Python programs using the pyJoules toolkit:

-- `data/` - Directory for storing data files that are either input for simulations or output from energy measurements.

-[//]: # (- `pydevs/` - Contains the PythonPDEVS library or related models for simulation.)

-- `pyJoules/` - A third-party library for precise energy measurement.
-- `src/` - Main source code directory.
-  - `MeasureStrategy.py` - Abstract base class providing the template for energy measurement strategies.
+- `util/` - Utility scripts and helper functions to support the main application.
-  - `DurationBasedMeasurement.py` - Implements duration-based energy measurement extending the MeasurementStrategy, which measure the energy consumed the energy consumed by each machine component periodically until a signal has been received.
+- `DurationBasedMeasurementStrategy.py` - Implements duration-based energy measurement extending the MeasurementStrategy, which measure the energy consumed the energy consumed by each machine component periodically until a signal has been received.
-  - `FixedPeriodMeasurement.py` - Implements fixed-period energy measurement extending the MeasurementStrategy, which periodically measure the energy consumed over a specific period.
+- `FixedPeriodMeasurementStrategy.py` - Implements fixed-period energy measurement extending the MeasurementStrategy, which periodically measure the energy consumed over a specific period.
+- `MeasurementStrategy.py` - Abstract base class providing the template for energy measurement strategies.
 - `MeasurementExecutor.py` - Executes a measurement strategy instance.
-  - `ModelExecutor.py` - Coordinates the execution of measurable and energy measurements.
-- `util/` - Utility scripts and helper functions to support the main application.

 # Setup guide
 - Clone this repository.